'In the beginning was the Word'

 lead a better life is a good book'

+The children are taught phonics as the foundation to word reading.
+At the same time they enter imaginatively into the world of the story and respond to the plot, the characters and the setting using the language of literary criticism.
+Reading builds vocabulary, grammar and punctuation, and fine tunes the use of language.
 Story-telling and literature provide deep insights into human nature.
-As Blessed John Hnery Newman explains, 'Literature is to man in some sort what autobiography is to the individual'.
-From nursery rhymes and fairy tales to classic fiction and poetry, we tell each other the eternal truths of what it means to be a human being.
+As Blessed John Henry Newman explains, 'Literature is to man in some sort what autobiography is to the individual'.
+From the Greek myths and legends, to nursery rhymes and fairy tales to classic fiction and poetry, we tell each other the eternal truths of what it means to be a human being.
 Reading is at the heart of our curriculum.
 Parents choose to send their children to St Mary’s because we are committed to academic excellence for all pupils.
-Reading underpins this effort.
+Reading is underpins this effort.

 Pupils are taught the correct pencil grip (the tripod) and learn to form letters and write words that are clear and beautiful, moving on to learn a fluent joined-up style.

 Alongside and building on their transcription skills, pupils learn composition.
-They write stories, and poems.
-As they move through the school, they learn how to tell a good story that touches the reader and captures something essential, something true about who we are.
+They write stories, and poems as well as recounts, descriptions and other reports for work in English and in other subjects.
+As they move through the school, they learn how to tell a good story that touches the reader and captures something essential, something true, noble and good about who we are.
 In non-fiction they develop their descriptive, explanatory and persuasive composition.
 Writing 'in character' - perhaps a letter or a diary - is a good way to strengthen the relationship between reading and writing.
 Composition titles reflect the pupils lives as well as concepts and ideas read about in English lessons, or from across the wider curriculum, helping to bring a unity and wholeness to their learning.
 Clarity and coherence is brought to their writing by the effective use of sentence structure, paragraphing and literary devices including, for example, rhetorical questions or figurative language.

 Our school has achieved the Basic Skills Award which recognises our commitment to the provision of excellent teaching in the basic skills of language, literacy and numeracy.